-If using the Adafruit I2C code on a Raspberry Pi, you will need to create links to the Adafruit I2C and MCP230xx code since they are not installed as packages.:
+After the install you will need to create links to the Adafruit I2C and MCP230xx code since they are not installed as packages.:

 Note: you will have to change the part in the brackets and maybe the path to the where the matrix keypad package is

 README.txt LICENSE.txt setup.py matrix_keypad/ __init__.py matrix_keypad_RPi_GPIO.py matrix_keypad_MCP230xx.py matrix_keypad_demo.py matrix_keypad_demo2.py

 See the demo scripts included to see this all in action.